fotahub/ArduinoFotaHubClient/extras/docs/getting-started/simple.md

 ### Make your first firmare over-the-air update

 1. Go back to (or reopen) the serial monitor showing the execution status of your board running the initial firmware version.
-Enter the new firmware version followed by a ':' and the checksum or signature of the same in the text field above the area where the output from your board is displayed:
+Enter the new firmware version followed by a ':' and the checksum or signature of the same (see `Products > {{Your FotaHub product}} > Details > {{New firmware version}}` at [Fotahub](https://fotahub.com)) in the text field above the area where the output from your board is displayed:

 ![](simple-2.png "Trigger of FOTA update")

-> &#x1F6C8; You can find the checksum or signature of the new firmware version by selecting it in the `Details` section of your [FotaHub](https://fotahub.com) product and locating it in the properties of the same.

-1. Submit the firmware update info string to your board (`Send` button).
+2. Submit the firmware update info string to your board (`Send` button).
 This will trigger the firmware over-the-air update procedure.
 Upon successful completion, the board will be restarted:

 ![](simple-3.png "Execution of FOTA update")

-1. Close and reopen the serial monitor to verify that the board has been restarted and executes the new firmware version as expected.
+3. Close and reopen the serial monitor to verify that the board has been restarted and executes the new firmware version as expected.
 In case that the new firmware version includes the change wrt to the blink frequency of the built-in LED as mentioned above, you should see that the latter is blinking significantly faster now.

 ![](simple-4.png "Running new firmware version")